renerocksai/renerocksai.github.io/_posts/2021-01-18-obsidian-encrypted-github-android.md

 In case you're wondering: My digital Zettelkasten is a folder in my filesystem, containing plain text files with Markdown formatting (and images) that I manage with [Obsidian](https://obsidian.md) and sometimes with [Sublimeless_ZK](/projects/sublimeless_zk).
 This future-proof format lends itself perfectly to being version controlled and distributed with [git](https://git-scm.org).

 ## Front matter
-You will get the most out of this article when you know git and the command line does not put you off.
-Setting up my workflow requires both.
-While I will walk you through all steps necessary to get to an encrypted, GitHub-hosted Zettelkasten, it can appear intimidating if you're completely unfamiliar with the command line.

 I primarily work on Linux (or ChromeOS + Linux Shell), but all software involved is available for Windows and macOS, too.

 ## Motivation